leanprover-community/logic_and_proof/propositional_logic_in_lean.rst

 .. code-block:: lean

-    example (A B : Prop) : A ∧ B → B ∧ A :=
+    example (A B : Prop) : A ∧ B → B ∧ A := by
-    assume h1 : A ∧ B,
+      rintro (h1 : A ∧ B)
-    have h2 : A, from And.left h1,
+      have h2 : A := And.left h1
-    have h3 : B, from And.right h1,
+      have h3 : B := And.right h1
-    show B ∧ A, from And.intro h3 h2
+      show B ∧ A
+      exact And.intro h3 h2

 Compare that with this version, which instead states first that we will use the ``And.intro`` rule, and then makes the two resulting goals explicit:

 .. code-block:: lean

-    example (A B : Prop) : A ∧ B → B ∧ A :=
+    example (A B : Prop) : A ∧ B → B ∧ A := by
-    assume h1 : A ∧ B,
+      rintro (h1 : A ∧ B)
+      apply And.intro
-    show B ∧ A, from
+      . show B
-      And.intro
-        (show B, from And.right h1)
-        (show A, from And.left h1)
+        exact And.right h1
+      . show A
+        exact And.left h1

+Notice the use of ``.`` to seperate the two remaining goals;
+it is sensitive to indentation.

 Once again, at issue is only readability.
-Lean does just fine with the following short version:
+Lean does just fine with the following short term mode version:

 .. code-block:: lean

     example (A B : Prop) : A ∧ B → B ∧ A :=
-    λ h, And.intro (And.right h) (And.left h)
+    λ h ↦ And.intro (And.right h) (And.left h)

 When using the or-elimination rule, it is often clearest to state the relevant disjunction explicitly:

 .. code-block:: lean

-    example (A B C : Prop) : C :=
-    have h : A ∨ B, from sorry,
+    example (A B C : Prop) : C := by have h : A ∨ B := sorry
+    show C
-    show C, from Or.elim h
+    apply Or.elim h
-      (assume h1 : A,
-        show C, from sorry)
-      (assume h2 : B,
-        show C, from sorry)
+    . rintro hA
+      sorry
+    . rintro hB
+      sorry

 Here is a ``have``-structured presentation of an example from the previous section:

 .. code-block:: lean

+    -- tactic mode
+    example (A B C : Prop) : A ∧ (B ∨ C) → (A ∧ B) ∨ (A ∧ C) := by
+    rintro h1 : A ∧ (B ∨ C)
+    have h2 : A := And.left h1
+    have h3 : B ∨ C := And.right h1
+    show (A ∧ B) ∨ (A ∧ C)
+    apply Or.elim h3
+    . rintro h4 : B
+      have h5 : A ∧ B := And.intro h2 h4
+      show (A ∧ B) ∨ (A ∧ C)
+      exact Or.inl h5
+    . rintro h4 : C
+      have h5 : A ∧ C := And.intro h2 h4
+      show (A ∧ B) ∨ (A ∧ C)
+      exact Or.inr h5

+    -- term mode
     example (A B C : Prop) : A ∧ (B ∨ C) → (A ∧ B) ∨ (A ∧ C) :=
-    assume h1 : A ∧ (B ∨ C),
+    fun h1 : A ∧ (B ∨ C) ↦
-    have h2 : A, from And.left h1,
+    have h2 : A := And.left h1
-    have h3 : B ∨ C, from And.right h1,
+    have h3 : B ∨ C := And.right h1
-    show (A ∧ B) ∨ (A ∧ C), from
+    show (A ∧ B) ∨ (A ∧ C) from
       Or.elim h3
-        (assume h4 : B,
+        (fun h4 : B ↦
-          have h5 : A ∧ B, from And.intro h2 h4,
+          have h5 : A ∧ B := And.intro h2 h4
-          show (A ∧ B) ∨ (A ∧ C), from Or.inl h5)
+          show (A ∧ B) ∨ (A ∧ C) from Or.inl h5)
-        (assume h4 : C,
+        (fun h4 : C ↦
-          have h5 : A ∧ C, from And.intro h2 h4,
+          have h5 : A ∧ C := And.intro h2 h4
-          show (A ∧ B) ∨ (A ∧ C), from Or.inr h5)
+          show (A ∧ B) ∨ (A ∧ C) from Or.inr h5)

 .. _definitions_and_theorems: